suffolklibraries/sljekyll/_libraries/stoke-library.md

 branch-photocopying: available on printer
 branch-scan-to-email: y
 breadcrumb: y
-branch-news: '<a href="https://t.co/SkrUO3SiPs">Help Stoke Library raise £500 to improve their children's area and Bookstart club</a>'
+branch-news: '<a href="https://t.co/SkrUO3SiPs">Help Stoke Library raise £500 to improve their children&#8217;s area and Bookstart club</a>'
 ---